All courses 290 min6 chaptersBuilderanthropic

 Sample audit output: ``json {"event": "file_modified", "timestamp": "2026-04-30T10:23:44Z", "tool": "Edit", "file_path": "src/auth.py", "session_id": "sess_01XxXxxXx", "tool_use_id": "toolu_01Abc123"} ``

-Hook 2: Cost circuit breaker (Stop)
+Hook 2: Cost circuit breaker (PreToolUse)

 circuit_breaker = CostCircuitBreaker(max_input_tokens=500_000)

-options = ClaudeAgentOptions( allowed_tools=["Read", "Write", "Edit", "Bash", "Glob", "Grep"], hooks={ "PostToolUse": [ HookMatcher(matcher=".*", hooks=[circuit_breaker.check_cost]) ] } ) ```
+options = ClaudeAgentOptions( allowed_tools=["Read", "Write", "Edit", "Bash", "Glob", "Grep"], hooks={ "PreToolUse": [ HookMatcher(matcher=".*", hooks=[circuit_breaker.check_cost]) ] } ) ```

-<Callout type="hot"> Do NOT raise exceptions silently inside hooks — always log before raising.
-When a hook exception terminates a session in production, you need the context to diagnose it.
-Log the full input_data, tool_use_id, and the reason for termination before re-raising. </Callout>
+<Callout type="hot"> Do NOT block silently inside hooks.
+When a hook denies a tool call in production, you need the context to diagnose it.
+Log the full input_data, tool_use_id, and denial reason before returning permissionDecision: "deny". </Callout>

-Hook 3: Session initialization (SessionStart)
+Hook 3: Session lifecycle telemetry

 Hook 4: Prompt sanitization (UserPromptSubmit)